Chronology

 2022

-She took part in many different collective shows: Sol, Marli Matsumoto Arte Contemporânea, São Paulo; Zil, Zil, Zil, Centro Municipal de Artes Hélio Oiticica, Rio de Janeiro; Utopias e Distopias, MAM BA - Museu de Arte Moderna da Bahia, Salvador; and Por muito tempo acreditei ter sonhado que era livre, Instituto Tomie Ohtake, São Paulo.
+Participa das exposições coletivas no Brasil Sol, Marli Matsumoto Arte Contemporânea, São Paulo; Zil, Zil, Zil, Centro Municipal de Artes Hélio Oiticica, Rio de Janeiro; Utopias e Distopias, MAM BA - Museu de Arte Moderna da Bahia, Salvador; e Por muito tempo acreditei ter sonhado que era livre, Instituto Tomie Ohtake, São Paulo.

 © Copyright Leda Catunda - Web Master Maurício Lima